-Frederick Jones — vocals, guitar; Corey Isaacks, — bass; and Ryan Staten, — drums, on the outside may appear to be just a group of friends who enjoy playing together, but at their core they are three musicians who are technically compatible with one another and use this connection to create something they all can be proud of.
+Frederick Jones (vocals, guitar), Corey Isaacks (bass) and Ryan Staten (drums) may appear to be just a group of friends who enjoy playing together, but at their core they are three musicians who are technically compatible with one another and use this connection to create something they all can be proud of.

-The audience has even prompted them to work on a song length, and cut it from it’s original long fifteen minutes to a much tighter set friendly song.
-Isaacks expanded this thought by stating that they tend to be influenced by the audience’s participation to try something new, even being blown away by their reception.
+The audience has even prompted them to work on a song length, and cut it from it’s original long fifteen minutes to a much tighter, friendly song.
+Isaacks says that they tend to be influenced by the audience’s participation to try something new, even being blown away by their reception.
 To bring it all together, though, Staten says, “I feel that if we are playing how we want and are having a good time, we will get a good response out of the audience.”

 It’s hard to believe that Groove Think has only been playing live shows for about a year and a half.
 The way they talk about their music and how they perform you would think they are veterans in the business.
 This may be in part because they formed during the new age of the music business when things are very much a Do-It-Yourself approach.

 This past march, Groove Think self released their EP “Discovering Phonons” both online (at http://groovethink.bandcamp.com/) as well as CDs available at their live shows.
 Like the band themselves, the opportunity to record came from an admirer of their music.
 Even though they had a producer, they were still able to “do what we wanted, but I think its a double edge sword because we would like to have someone help with marketing since we fell short with promoting it,” Jones says.